Visit Canary Islands - The Eastern Isles

 (For information about the Western Isles of Tenerife, La Palma, La Gomera and El Hierro visit The Canary Islands - The Western Isles.)

 The island has around three hundred volcanoes and the contrast of the volcanic landscape and the sea makes this island the most unusual and perhaps the most attractive.
 It is a UNESCO World Biosphere Reservation for its protection and conservation.
-Lanzarote's dramatic volcanic scenery is perhaps along with some great beaches mean that the island attracts lots of visitors each year.
+Lanzarote's dramatic volcanic scenery along with some great beaches ensure that the island attracts lots of visitors each year.

 Costa Teguise - a purpose built resort near the island's old capital, Teguise.